 When surgery is elected, an implant is inserted into the skull bone behind the ear in a simple procedure.
 After a short period of time, during which the bone attaches to the implant through osseointegration, the sound processor can be connected to the abutment.
-Please refer to the Surgical Manual for further details on the implant process.
+Please see the Surgical Manual for further details on the implant process.

-A range of Ponto sound processors are available, including regular, Power and SuperPower devices.
+A range of Ponto sound processors are available, including regular, Power and SuperPower devices, both with and without wireless capabilities.
 All Ponto sound processors are programmed individually using Genie Medical software, and a guide to that fitting process is included in this manual.